barbalex/bb4/README.md

 This project succeeds [bb](https://github.com/barbalex/bb) and [bb2](https://github.com/barbalex/bb2).

-It rebuilt from the ground up to:
+It is being rebuilt from the ground up to:

 - learn new, promising technologies
 - improve user experience